fybrik/mover/README.md

 This is a collection of movement components.
 They are mostly used in [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data).

 It copies data between combinations of COS and Kafka and applies transformations.
-It's build with extendability in mind so that custom data stores or transformations can be used.
+It's built with extendability in mind so that custom data stores or transformations can be used.
 A description of data flows and data types can be found in the [mover matrix](Mover-matrix.md).

 ## Using the latest image